JuliaLabs/Cassette.jl/README.md

 This last line is particularly important - it's a fallback definition that describes how to execute a function wrapped in `MyCtx`.
-It uses `Cassette.ctxcall`, which is a nifty function we'll learn more about in the [Contextual Metadata Propagation](#contextual-metadata-propagation) section.
+It uses `Cassette.ctxcall`, which is a nifty function we'll learn more about in the [Contextual Metadata Propagation Framework](#cassettes-contextual-metadata-propagation-framework) section.
 Briefly, `ctxcall(f, ctx::CtxCall, args...)` will call `f(unwrap(ctx, arg[1]), unwrap(ctx, arg[2]), ...)`, where `unwrap(ctx, arg)` returns `arg` stripped of contextual metadata (if any was present).